-^{19.} Article 95(1) of the MDR.
-20. Article 97(1) of the MDR.
-21. Article 94 of the MDR.

-List of documents that the authorised representative shall keep at the disposal of competent authorities as part of:
+20.Article 95(1) of the MDR.
+21. Article 97(1) of the MDR.
+22.Article 94 of the MDR.
+List of documents that the authorised representative shall keep at the disposal of competent authorities :

-Conformity assessment based on a quality management system and on assessment of technical documentation 22
+Conformity assessment based on a quality management system and on assessment of technical documentation 23